noam-nyc/What-Is-This/EMAIL_DOMAIN_SETUP.md

 const resend = new Resend(process.env.RESEND_API_KEY);

 await resend.emails.send({
-  from: 'What Is This <noreply@mail.whatisthis.app>', // Update this
+  from: 'What Is This <info@what-is-this.app>', // Update this
   to: user.email,
   subject: 'Reset Your Password - What Is This?',
   html: emailHtml,